 The Sutton Center has been blessed over the years by an outpouring of support from the general populace.
 Our many members have contributed to offset the continuous financial needs of the organization, from keeping enclosures heated or cooled to underwriting innovative conservation projects in the field.
-Yet, beyond giving monetary donations, people are likewise interested in offering other forms of aid the efforts of nonprofit organizations, such as their own time and effort.
+Yet, beyond giving monetary donations, people are likewise interested in offering other forms to aid the efforts of nonprofit organizations, such as their own time and effort.
 The gift of volunteerism is valuable to a nonprofit organization, and we gladly accept such contributions to help us accomplish our many tasks!
-It was with this in mind that we formalized our collection of dedicated volunteers into the group known as the Friends of Sutton.

-If you could define yourself as an idea machine, a construction hobbyist, a filing enthusiast, or a handy helper, please consider joining the Friends of Sutton to contribute your talents to a great cause!
-Contact us to join or find out more about the Friends of Sutton.
+If you could define yourself as an idea machine, a construction hobbyist, a filing enthusiast, or a handy helper, please consider volunteering to contribute your talents to a great cause!
+Contact us to learn more about current opportunities.
 We’d love to have you join the team!